Upskill Your Support Workers and Grow Your Business With These 17 NDIS Courses

 1. Australian Commission on Safety and Quality in Health Care – Infection Prevention and Control eLearning

-1. Department of Health – COVID-19 infection control training
+2. Department of Health – COVID-19 infection control training

-As Australia continues to grapple with COVID-19, this free online training has been developed for care workers across all health settings, including those in NDIS disability support, to ensure they remain COVID-safe.
+This free online training has been developed for care workers across all health settings, including those in NDIS disability support, to ensure they remain COVID-safe.
 Users need to register to access the modules.

-1. NDS – Infection prevention and control
+4. NDS – Infection prevention and control

 This comprehensive course offers support workers the latest evidence-based information about preventing and controlling infection according to current Work Health Safety (WHS) legislation, standards, and industry codes of practice.